suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 In this case, I choose to minimize the False Negative as much as possible so that all anomalies are being classified as Fake.
 Therefore, I chose the threshold at 0.00094 where the loss distribution of deceptive review roughly starts.

 **Training model with makeup dataset**
-- Train the model with Makeup Alley dataset
+- Now that I have the model and possible thresholds I can use, I can start training the model with Makeup Alley dataset
 - Evaluate the loss for the authentic Makeup reviews and Sephora reviews
 - Plot loss distribution for Makeup Alley and Sephora